smj452/Pewlett-Hackard-Analysis/README.md

   This would help in planning budget for refilling positions of those retired and also plan on the retirement benefits.

-- Include retirement type information whether Voluntary, Early or Deferred
+- Include information on number of years of credible service for each employee.

   This would help the department heads and the HR department start planning for employee changes in the company.